 On Tuesdays and Thursdays, an exercise program is available and on Wednesdays there are Bingo games.
 From time to time other programs of interest to seniors are offered.

 This is a great way to meet others in the community and experience the fellowship offered.

 There are currently two Bible Studies occurring weekly.

 On Monday afternoons, there is a group of women meeting at 2:00 pm in the Conference room in the Office Building.
-They have studied “The Prodigal God” written by Timothy Keller.
-The next study will be a series on the “Miracles of Jesus”.
+They have studied “The Prodigal God” written by Timothy Keller as well as a Matt Williams series on the “Miracles of Jesus”.
 Additional topics are under consideration.
 All ladies are invited to join!

 Tuesday evenings at 7:00 pm, a small group meets in the Parlor in the Office Building.
-This group is open to men and women and their current study is “Wrestling with Angels” looking at the tough questions of life, a series on David, written by Beth Moore, and a look at Women of the Bible.
+This group is open to men and women.
+They have discussed such topics as “Wrestling with Angels” a look at the tough questions of life, a series on David, written by Beth Moore, and a look at Women of the Bible.
 A typical series usually lasts 4-8 weeks.